Provence: Fraxinet and the Counts of Provence (9th–13th centuries)

+In 1112, Douce I, Countess of Provence, the last Bosonid heiress, married Ramon Berenguer III, Count of Barcelona, initiating the rule of the Barcelona dynasty in Provence.
+From 1112 to 1131 he governed as Count of Provence.
+Following the dynastic union of the County of Barcelona and the Kingdom of Aragon (1137), later known as the Crown of Aragon, Provençal succession passed to the House of Aragon, whose members ruled until 1246.
+The traditional coat of arms of Provence—four red vertical bars on a gold field—originates from this period of Aragonese rule.

-In 1112, the last descendant of Boson, Douce I, Countess of Provence, married the Catalan Ramon Berenguer III, Count of Barcelona, who as a result became Raymond Berenguer I, Count of Provence.
-He ruled Provence from 1112 until 1131, and his descendants, the Catalan counts, ruled in Provence until 1246.
-In 1125, Provence was divided; the part of Provence north and west of the Durance river went to the Count of Toulouse, while the lands between the Durance and the Mediterranean, and from the Rhône river to the Alps, belonged to the counts of Provence.
-The capital of Provence was moved from Arles to Aix-en-Provence, and later to Brignoles.
+In 1125, Provence was divided: territories north and west of the Durance passed to the Count of Toulouse, while the lands between the Durance, the Mediterranean Sea, the Rhône, and the Alps remained under the counts of Provence.
+The capital shifted from Arles to Aix-en-Provence and later to Brignoles.

-Under the Catalan counts, the 12th century saw the construction of important cathedrals and abbeys in Provence, in a harmonious new style, the Romanesque, which united the Gallo-Roman style of the Rhône Valley with the Lombard style of the Alps.
-Aix Cathedral was built on the site of the old Roman forum, and then rebuilt in the Gothic style in the 13th and 14th centuries.
-The Church of St. Trophime in Arles was a landmark of Romanesque architecture, built between the 12th and the 15th centuries.
-A vast fortress-like monastery, Montmajour Abbey, was built on an island just north of Arles and became a major destination for medieval pilgrims.
+Under the House of Aragon, the 12th century saw significant ecclesiastical construction in Provence in the Romanesque style, combining elements of the Gallo-Roman tradition of the Rhône valley with the Lombard style of the Alps.
+Aix Cathedral was built on the site of the Roman forum and later partially rebuilt in Gothic style.
+The Church of St. Trophime in Arles became a major Romanesque monument, while Montmajour Abbey developed into an important pilgrimage site.

-In the 12th century, three Cistercian monasteries were built in remote parts of Provence, far from the political intrigues of the cities.
-Sénanque Abbey was the first, established in the Luberon between 1148 and 1178.
-Thoronet Abbey was founded in a remote valley near Draguignan in 1160.
-Silvacane Abbey, on the Durance river at La Roque-d'Anthéron, was founded in 1175.
+The 12th century also witnessed the foundation of major Cistercian monasteries in remote areas of Provence, including Sénanque Abbey (1148–1178) in the Luberon, Thoronet Abbey near Draguignan (1160), and Silvacane Abbey at La Roque-d'Anthéron (1175).

-In the 13th century, the French kings started to use marriage to extend their influence into the south of France.
-One son of King Louis VIII "the Lion", Alphonse, Count of Poitou, married the heiress of the Count of Toulouse, Joan.
-Another, Louis IX "the Saint" of France or Saint Louis (1214–1270), married Marguerite of Provence.
-Then, in 1246, Charles, Count of Anjou, the youngest son of Louis VIII, married the heiress of Provence, Beatrice.
-Provence's fortunes became tied to the Angevin Dynasty and the Kingdom of Naples.
+In the 13th century, the French Capetian monarchy extended its influence into southern France through dynastic marriages.
+Alphonse, Count of Poitou, son of King Louis VIII, married Joan, Countess of Toulouse.
+King Louis IX married Marguerite of Provence.
+In 1246, Charles of Anjou, the youngest son of Louis VIII, married Beatrice of Provence, heiress to the county.
+Provence subsequently became linked to the Angevin dynasty and the Kingdom of Naples.